 An important contributor to Canada’s economy

-The seven member companies of the Cement Association of Canada operate 15 cement plants in five provinces.
-They manufacture 100% of the cement produced in this country and, in 2015, exported more than $460 million worth of cement and clinker to the United States.
+The five member companies of the Cement Association of Canada operate 14 cement plants in five provinces.
 Together, our members provide a reliable, domestic supply of cement required to build Canada’s communities and critical infrastructure.
 Most are vertically integrated, owning and operating ready mix concrete, construction and aggregate businesses.
-When combined, the cement and concrete industry’s contribution to the Canadian economy is estimated to be $73 billion annually in direct, indirect and induced impact and over 151,000 direct and indirect jobs.
+When combined, the cement and concrete industry’s contribution to the Canadian economy is estimated to be $76 billion annually in direct, indirect and induced impact and over 158,000 direct and indirect jobs.

 The cement and concrete industry in numbers